 This post contains affiliate links which mean I earn a commission when you purchase through these links at no additional cost to you.

-Seemed like an easy enough project, and I already had a 4″ wire wreath frame and lots of fabric memo scraps on hand from my days of working in a professional design firm so this project basically didn’t cost anything but a few hours of time.
+Seemed like an easy enough project, and I already had a 4″ wire wreath frame and lots of fabric memo scraps on hand from my days of working in a professional design firm so this project basically didn’t cost anything but an hour of my time.

-For the size of wreath I was making, I cut the fabric into strips of 6″ long by 1″ wide lengths.
-(These do not have to be exact as you won’t even notice a difference once all the strips are attached to the frame).
+For this size of wreath, I cut the fabric into strips of 6″ long by 1″ wide lengths.
+These do not have to be exact as you won’t even notice a difference once all the strips are attached to the frame.

 Wreath Made With Fabric Scraps